Mindfulness and Wellbeing During For Children During Lockdown

 Do this for a couple of minutes.
 This technique allows to become a part of the present moment, the here and now.

-If you repeat this exercise regularly, it will help your child feel happier and more fulfilled.
+If you repeat this exercise regularly, it will help your pupils feel happier and more fulfilled.
 This could be physical things such as a phone or a watch or even things we might take for granted such as our eyes or our nose.

-Ask your class to pause for a moment and appreciate all the hundreds of things their eyes have seen during the school day.
+Ask your pupils to pause for a moment and appreciate all the hundreds of things their eyes have seen during the day.
 This process of remembering the things we are grateful for can make a huge difference to our mindset.
 Not only that but science has proved that being grateful is great for our health!

 A study conducted by the University of California found that practising gratitude improved the immune system, lifted mood, helped prevent anxiety and even helped with sleep!
 Take five minutes to think of something that you feel grateful for today.
-Here are some topics or ideas you can use to guide your students:
+Here are some topics or ideas you can use to guide your pupils:

 - Something that someone else did for you that day.